junxit/us-congress-bills-119/metadata.md

 - 2025-06-04 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 2483.
 - 2025-06-04 — The Speaker designated the Honorable Scott DesJarlais to act as Chairman of the Committee.
 - 2025-06-04 — The previous question was ordered pursuant to the rule.
+- 2025-06-05 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.